oracle/node-oracledb/doc/api.md

 ```

 Node-oracledb's [`lob.pieceSize`](#proplobpiecesize) can be used to
-control the number of bytes retrieved for each readable 'data' event.
+control the number of bytes retrieved for each readable `data` event.
 This sets the number of bytes (for BLOBs) or characters (for CLOBs).
 The default is [`lob.chunkSize`](#proplobchunksize).
 The
 recommendation is for it to be a multiple of `chunkSize`.